countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

 ---

-*... however perhaps you may realize eventually, the castles you build in reality, come solely from the castles in the sand, the castles within the mind.*
+*... and one may realize eventually, the castles you build in reality, come solely from the castles in the sand, the castles within the mind.*